jonathanlehmkuhl/CineQ/README.md

 # CineQ
-A Question Answering System (QAS) within the domain of movies
+A Question Answering System (QAS) within the domain of movies.